ONSdigital/generator-ons-javascript-template/README.md

 # Verify installation
 yo --version
 ```
->4. **Yeoman Generator**: Install the specific Yeoman generator for your project.
+4. **Yeoman Generator**: Install the specific Yeoman generator for your project.
 Yeoman requires a generator to scaffold a new project.
 Each generator is tailored for different frameworks, libraries, or project types.
 ```bash
 npm install -g generator-name # Replace generator-name with the actual generator you intend to use

 # Verify installation
 yo generator-name --help
 ```
->5. **Operating System**: Ubuntu/MacOS.
+5. **Operating System**: Ubuntu/MacOS.
->6. **Git**: Ensure Git is installed and configured.
+6. **Git**: Ensure Git is installed and configured.
->7. **GitHub CLI** (OPTIONAL): If you want to automate repository creation and configuration, including branch protection, ensure the GitHub CLI is installed and you are authenticated.
+7. **GitHub CLI** (OPTIONAL): If you want to automate repository creation and configuration, including branch protection, ensure the GitHub CLI is installed and you are authenticated.

 ## Generate Project from Template

 Once all prerequisites are installed, you can generate your project using Yeoman.
 Follow these steps:

->[!IMPORTANT]
->To review again:
->1. **Run Yeoman**:
+1. **Run Yeoman**:
 ```bash
 yo generator-name
 ```
->2. **Answer the Prompts**: Yeoman will prompt you with a series of questions to customise the project template according to your needs.
+2. **Answer the Prompts**: Yeoman will prompt you with a series of questions to customise the project template according to your needs.
 Answer these questions to tailor the project to your specifications.
->3. **Complete the Generation**: After answering all the questions, Yeoman will generate the project for you.
+3. **Complete the Generation**: After answering all the questions, Yeoman will generate the project for you.
->4. **Navigate to your Project Directory**:
+4. **Navigate to your Project Directory**:
 ```bash
 cd your-project-directory
 ```
->5. **Start Working on your Project**: You can now start working on your newly generated JavaScript project.
+5. **Start Working on your Project**: You can now start working on your newly generated JavaScript project.

->By following these steps, you will set up a new JavaScript project using Yeoman locally, ensuring you have a consistent and efficient starting point for your development work.
+By following these steps, you will set up a new JavaScript project using Yeoman locally, ensuring you have a consistent and efficient starting point for your development work.

 #### Initialising a Git Repository and Pushing to GitHub